Loading…

 LinkedIn

-The IRS Streamlined filing program is still available to eligible non-wilful non-filers who want to bring their US tax affairs up to date without incurring any penalties (including the aforementioned $10,000 per FBAR).
-However, it remains to be seen how much longer the IRS will support this, so it’s imperative to act quickly and get in touch with us now if you’d like to discuss the Streamlined filing program for delinquent taxpayers.
+While Trump’s comments about ending the ‘double taxation’ of US citizens overseas seem unlikely, the IRS’ Streamlined Filing Program remains available to eligible non-wilful non-filers who want to bring their US tax affairs up to date without incurring any penalties.
+It is advisable to act quickly as this program is always subject to review by the IRS, so get in touch with us now if you would like to discuss the Streamlined Filing Program for delinquent taxpayers.

 Ordinary Income Tax rates

-As it stands, the top Federal tax rates for 2024 will match 2023, with a top rate of 37%.
+As it stands, the top federal tax rates for 2025 will match 2024, with a top rate of 37%.
 This rate applies to individuals with Adjusted Gross Income (AGI) in excess of:

 Filing status